-Falkman pointed out that UAT can take weeks to months, depending on the size of the project, but ultimately the scope of the user story is what drives decision making.
+Falkman pointed out that UAT testing can take weeks to months, depending on the size of the project, but ultimately the scope of the user story is what drives decision-making.

 “The bottom line is that everything starts at the mapping of user stories.
 Stories should be well-formed and not technical.
 Size matters,” he said.

 3. Inform User Acceptance Testing With Clear Acceptance Criteria